VCL3D/SynthRSF/README.md

 # Additional Information

-Both datasets were created using the Unreal 5.2 game engine, ensuring high photorealism and accurate simulation of weather conditions.
+Both dataset parts were created using the Unreal 5.2 game engine, ensuring high photorealism and accurate simulation of weather conditions.
 They serve as valuable resources for developing and testing image restoration models under challenging weather conditions.

----

-Note: Always ensure compliance with the usage guidelines and terms provided in the respective repositories.